 The relevant factors in deciding what mattress to choose are: your body type and particularities, your health particularities, your budget, the quality of the mattress.
 The mattress type (springs, latex, or memory foam) isn't such a factor.

 It can not be stated more firmly (pun intended) that the saying "a firm mattress is good for the back" is an evil advice which should only be given to enemies.
-If you are slim then you should choose a soft-firmness mattress, if you are average to fat then you should choose a medium-firmness mattress.
+If you are slim then you should choose a soft firmness mattress, if you are average to overweight then you should choose a medium firmness mattress.